TheatrumMundi/TheatrumMundi/_posts/2022-11-27-notes-on-paintings-at-the-louvre.markdown

 date:   2022-11-27 14:18:00 +0100
 categories: jekyll update
 ---
-Rosso Fiorentino, Pieta and The Challenge of the Pierides.
-In the former, expressive, almost random colouring, more concerned with rhythm and pattern than theme and structure.
+Rosso Fiorentino, Pieta and The Challenge of the Pierides: In the former, expressive, almost random colouring, more concerned with rhythm and pattern than theme and structure.
 Some of this carries over into the smaller former, and I admire the thick (not defuse) vagueness of the figures.

 Bartolommeo: small features on faces, an overal lightness except on clothing, which is thick and silken.

-Giulio Romano's Circumcision: dark, Tintoresque colouring, though clearer in delineation.
+Giulio Romano, Circumcision: dark, Tintoresque colouring, though clearer in delineation.
 Grey skin.
 Twisted columnation probably to give the impression of the oriental.

 Pontormo, The Virgin and Child with Saint Anne and Four Saints: unusual colouring (I have no name for the blue-green which replaces the blue or the red replacing the Virgin's purple or pink) and enlongated swanish figures.